woohoolabs/zen/README.md

 ### Building the container

 Zen is a compiled DI Container which means that every time you update a dependency of a class, you have to recompile the container in order for it to reflect the changes.
-This is a major weakness of compiled containers (Zen will certainly see major improvements in this regard in the future), but the trade-off had to be taken in order to be more performant than "dynamic" Containers.
+This is a major weakness of compiled containers during development, but that's why Zen also offers a dynamic container implementation which is introduced [later](#dynamic-container).

-Compilation is possible by running the following command from the project root directory:
+Compilation is possible by running the following command from your project's root directory:

 ```bash
 $ ./vendor/bin/zen build CONTAINER_PATH COMPILER_CONFIG_CLASS_NAME